XinnyLiuu/StocksWatch/README.md

 ## Layering
-StocksWatch is an client-server application and have the 3 following `N-Tier archeticture` tiers:
+StocksWatch is a client-server application and have the 3 following `N-Tier archeticture` tiers:

 __Note__: Given that we are using a JavaScript on both client and server, we are building this application through functional programming rather than imperative programming like in Java.
-We are, however, directly mapping data queried from the database in __[JavaScript ES6 classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)__.
+We are, however, directly mapping data queried from the database using __[JavaScript ES6 classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)__.

 * Presentation Layer
 	- Our client is the presentation layer and allows for interactions with the user.
 It communicates with our application layer through `HTTP (GET/POST/PUT/DELETE) methods`.
 Our application layer exposes API endpoints by which the presentation layer can use.

-	- __Example__: User wants to see the Dow 30 companies.
-Our presentation layer (Angular / React) will send a `GET` request to an endpoint offered by our server (`/api/dow30`).
-The server will receive the request, query the Alpha Vantage API, parse the data offered by the API, clean the data and return to the presentation layer a JSON object that the presentation layer can plug into an charts library to show to the user.
+	- __Example__: User wants to see the Dow 30 companies - Our presentation layer (Angular / React) will send a `GET` request to an endpoint offered by our server (`/api/dow30`).
+The server will receive the request, query the Alpha Vantage API, parse the data offered by the API, clean the data and return to the presentation layer a JSON object that the presentation layer can plug into a charts library to show to the user.

 * Application Layer
 	- Our server is the application layer.
 This layer processes all HTTP requests sent from our presentation layer.
 It will expose API endpoints that are mapped to a controller to handle the request.
-The controllers perform actions on the database layer therefore updating our model.
+The controllers perform actions on the database layer whereby updating our model.

 	- __Example__: User wants to delete a stock that they are tracking on our presentation layer (Angular / React).
-The client will send a `HTTP DELETE request` to an endpoint on our server (`/api/:stock`), where :stock is the symbol belonging to the stock the user wants to delete.
-This parameter is hidden from the user).
-The endpoint is mapped to a controller function - `removeStockBySymbol()`, which will query the database with a `DELETE statement` from the user's table.
+The client will send a `HTTP DELETE request` to an endpoint on our server (`/api/:stock`), where `:stock` is the symbol belonging to the stock the user wants to delete.
+This parameter is hidden from the user.
+The endpoint is mapped to a controller function - `removeStockBySymbol()`, which will query the database with a `DELETE statement` and removes the stock from the `user_stocks` table.

 * Database Layer
 	- Our database layer are code related to the database.
 Classes such as `DB`, `User`, `UserStocks` will be associated to a table in our database.
 The `DB` class will connect to the database and offer methods that peform CRUD actions on a table.
-The User class will be an Object representation of user data queried from our database.
-The User class will offer getters and setters that can allow our application to maintain the state of the User object.
+The `User` class will be an Object representation of user data queried from our database.
+The `User` class will offer getters and setters that can allow our application to maintain the state of the User object.
 Likewise, the `UserStocks` class is an Object representing the list of stocks that the user is tracking.

 	- __Example__: When our user adds a stock that they wish to track, the presentation layer will send a `POST` request to an endpoint exposed by our server.
 The endpoint (`/api/stock/:symbol`) will call the associated controller function that will create a new `UserStocks` class with the stock information and insert the data of that stock into the database using the getters and setters offered by that class.